smart-life-tech/00-a2023-FPGA/readme.md

    ```
    The function returns `0` when the data collection is not complete, and `1` when the data collection is successful.
 This allows the calling code to determine whether the data has been successfully collected.

-This function, therefore, represents a finite state machine that efficiently manages the process of collecting specific data from the FPGA in a non-blocking manner.
+This function, therefore, represents a finite state machine that efficiently manages the process of collecting specific data from the FPGA in a non-blocking manner.In the context of the provided code, making the data collection from the FPGA non-blocking allows the main program to perform other tasks while waiting for the specific sequence of characters to arrive.
+The program can periodically check if the data has been successfully collected without waiting for it to finish.
+This approach is beneficial in systems where responsiveness and the ability to handle multiple tasks concurrently are important.